American Airlines: Cabins

-First class is offered on all domestically configured aircraft.
+First Class is the highest class of service on domestically configured aircraft.
+When such aircraft are used on international services this cabin is branded as business class.
 Seats range from 19–21 in in width and have 37–42 in of pitch.
-Dining options include complementary alcoholic and non-alcoholic beverages on all flights as well as standard economy snack offerings, enhanced snack basket selections on flights over 500 mi, and meals on flights 900 mi or longer.
+Dining options include complimentary alcoholic and non-alcoholic beverages on all flights as well as standard economy snack offerings, enhanced snack basket selections on flights over 500 mi, and meals on flights 900 mi or longer.

 Premium Economy is American's economy plus product.
 It is offered on all widebody aircraft.
 The cabin debuted on the airline's Boeing 787-9s in late 2016 and is also available on Boeing 777-200s and -300s, and Boeing 787-8s.
-Premium Economy seats are wider than seats in the main cabin (American's economy cabin) and provide more amenities: Premium Economy customers get two free checked bags, priority boarding, and enhanced food and drink service including free alcohol.
+Premium Economy seats are wider than seats in the main cabin (American's economy cabin) and provide more amenities: Premium Economy customers get two free checked bags, priority boarding, and enhanced food and drink service, including free alcohol.
 This product made American Airlines the first U.S. carrier to offer a four-cabin aircraft.

-Main Cabin Extra is American's enhanced economy product.
-It is available on all of the mainline fleet and American Eagle aircraft.
-Main Cabin Extra seats include greater pitch than is available in main cabin, along with free alcoholic beverages and boarding one group ahead of main cabin.
-American retained Main Cabin Extra when the new Premium Economy product entered service in late 2016.